robkorn/urbit-webhook-funnel/README.md

 ## Parsers

 The Urbit Webhook Funnel attempts to parse any data that is sent to its webhook endpoint using all of the `EventParser`s that are currently implemented.
 If any one of them successfully parses the input json, then the event message will be posted using said predefined formatting (aka. make it look pretty).
-If none of the parsers succeed, then the body of the message is posted in it's entirety (usually ugly).
+If none of the parsers succeed, then the body of the message is posted in its entirety (usually ugly).

 Currently implemented parsers: